 In addition, we have developed and adopted a local code of corporate governance.
 This is a public statement of the arrangements we have in place to ensure we conduct our business in a way that upholds the highest standards.

 Our code of corporate governance demonstrates the our adherence to the seven principles of public life.
 The are defined by the Committee on Standards in Public Life as selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-This document, together with the council’s Annual Governance Statement, is attached below.
+This document, together with our Annual Governance Statement, is attached below.